imgproxy/imgproxy-js-core/README.md

   - `type` (optional): A string that specifies the type of the URL.
 It can be one of the following:
     - `plain`: A plain URL.
     - `base64`: A base64 encoded URL.
-    - `enc`: An AES-CBC encrypted URL.
+    - `encoded`: An AES-CBC encrypted URL.
 - `options` (optional): An object that contains [imgproxy options](https://docs.imgproxy.net/getting_the_image_info?id=info-options).

 For a detailed description of the available options, please refer to the [imgproxy documentation](https://docs.imgproxy.net/getting_the_image_info?id=info-options), as well as the option types files in the `imgproxy-js-core` library.